-The Fellow for US Government Affairs provides ACW executives and researchers with daily analyses of legislative and policy issues related to US policy in the Middle East in all its aspects.
-S/he initiates and maintains regular contact and professional relationships with relevant congressional staff serving on the foreign affairs committees and other committees or subcommittees dealing with Arab world and Middle East issues as well as with federal government employees at relevant agencies and departments.
+The Liaison for US Government Affairs provides ACW executives and researchers with daily analyses of legislative and policy issues related to US policy in the Middle East in all its aspects.
+They initiate and maintain regular contact and professional relationships with relevant congressional staff serving on the foreign affairs committees and other committees or subcommittees dealing with Arab world and Middle East issues as well as with federal government employees at relevant agencies and departments.

 Key responsibilities include but are not limited to the following: